Ati Vishisht Seva Medal

 The award can also be granted posthumously.
 Subsequent awards are represented by a bar worn on the ribbon.
 The awardee can use "AVSM" as post-nominal letters.

 History

 The Ati Vishisht Seva Medal was originally instituted as the "Vishisht Seva Medal, Class II" on 26 January 1960.
-Five other medals were instituted on the same day - the Sainya Seva Medal, Sena Medal, Nao Sena Medal and the Vayu Sena Medal.
+Five other medals were instituted on the same day - the Sainya Seva Medal, Sena Medal, Nau Sena Medal and the Vayu Sena Medal.
 It was renamed on January 27, 1961, and the badge signed.
 Since 1980 the awarding of the medal have been restricted to operational service as the Yudh Seva Medal was created to recognize distinguished services in an operational environment.

 Design

 The Ati Vishisht Seva Medal is made of silver gilt and has on its obverse a five-pointed star and on its reverse the Lion Capital.
 The ribbon is gold in colour and is 32mm wide with two dark-blue stripes dividing it into three equal parts.

 Additional awards of the Ati Vishisht Seva Medal are represented by a bar worn on the ribbon.